SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

 where $\mathcal{F}_U$, $\mathcal{F}_V$, and $\mathcal{F}_b$ denote the hypernetwork module, and \textit{D} is the target feature dimension, set to match the input requirement of the subsequent ViT backbone.

 Next, we utilize the decomposition matrices \textit{V} and \textit{U} to apply a two-stage adaptive linear transformation to each HSI patch.
 The first stage is adaptive spatial pattern extraction.
-The hypernetwork-generated matrix \textit{V} acts as an adaptive spatial feature extractor, which linearly remaps each original $k^2$-dimensional patch vector $p\in\mathbb{R}^{C\times k^2}$ into a $r$-dimensional latent space $z\in\mathbb{R}^{C\times r}$.
+The hypernetwork-generated matrix \textit{V} acts as an adaptive spatial feature extractor, which linearly remaps each original $k^2$-dimensional patch vector $P_{n}\in\mathbb{R}^{C\times k^2}$ into a $r$-dimensional latent space $Z_{n}\in\mathbb{R}^{C\times r}$.
 This process is designed to capture the most informative spatial structures and textural patterns, and can be formulated as:

-where $Z\in\mathbb{R}^{N\times C\times r}$ is the latent space representation of patch \textit{P}, and \textit{r} is the dimension of the latent space.
+where $Z\in\mathbb{R}^{N\times C\times r}$ is the latent space representation of HSI patch \textit{P}, and \textit{r} is the dimension of the latent space.

-The second stage is latent semantic feature re-projection.
-Similar to the generation of the \textit{V} matrix, the latent feature re-projection matrix \textit{U} is also generated by the hypernetwork.
-The matrix \textit{U} is responsible for decoding and mapping the $r$-dimensional latent feature $z\in\mathbb{R}^{C\times r}$ into a more discriminative and semantically rich feature representation within the final $E$-dimensional embedding space.
+The second stage is latent semantic feature projection.
+The matrix \textit{U} is responsible for encoding and mapping the $r$-dimensional latent feature $Z_{n}$ into a more discriminative and semantically rich feature representation within the final $D$-dimensional embedding space.